NASA-IMPACT/veda-data/README.md

 One or more notebooks showing how the data should be processed would be appreciated.

-## JSON Data Structure
+## Ingestion Data Structure

 When submitting STAC records to ingest, a pull request can be made with the data structured as described below.

 ### `collections/`

-The `json_data/collections/` directory holds json files representing the data for VEDA collection metadata (STAC).
+The `ingestion-data/collections/` directory holds json files representing the data for VEDA collection metadata (STAC).

 Should follow the following format: